 As with cosmetics/makeup, we strongly recommend building a skincare regimen using clean and/or organic lines that are free of any questionable ingredients.
 It is important to remember that a portion of whatever you put on your skin gets directly absorbed into your body - for this reason, products being used on a daily basis should be safe enough to eat.
 Brands that we endorse for every day use include (but are not limited to) Virginia Stone, Plantioxidants, 100% Pure, Vapour Beauty, Eminence Organics, Tata Harper, or Juice Beauty.

 I spend so much money on anti-aging products and do not really notice much of a difference in my skin.
 What am i doing wrong?

 This could be the result of several factors.
 Make sure the skincare products you are using have not gone bad.
-It is important to note that skincare is primarily a means for prevention vs. correction/"age reversal" - depending on your concerns, it may be worth scheduling a consultation with your cosmetic dermatologist to discuss effective nonsurgical cosmetic treatments that may be right for you (i.e botox, fillers, laser resurfacing, chemical peels, etc.).
+It is important to note that skincare is primarily a means for prevention vs. correction/"age reversal" - depending on your concerns, it may be worth scheduling a consultation with your cosmetic dermatologist to discuss effective nonsurgical cosmetic treatments that may be right for you (i.e botox, fillers, laser resurfacing, light therapy, chemical peels, etc.).

 What is the biggest mistake people make when it comes to makeup and/or skincare?

 In regard to makeup, many individuals feel this is the "first line of defense" to having beautiful skin.
 Always remember that makeup should come second to a healthy and effective skincare regimen.
 Wear as sheer of a makeup base as possible, and always wash off all your makeup before going to bed.
 In terms of skincare, make sure to read the ingredients on the labels of everything you are putting on your skin.
 Many mainstream lines have questionably poisonous ingredients in them - always do your research before putting anything on your face or body.